Wondering how to prepare your store for the holidays during a pandemic?

 5. Make sales a daily focus.
 The best retail crews make sales a daily focus with a huddle before shifts start.
 Role-playing how-to add-on, the benefits of the most expensive items you carry, how to open a Window of Contact can all be done in a five-minute start of every day huddle.
 Make huddling a habit now and it will pay off big time in December.
 Remember, you don’t hire people for tasks, you hire them to sell your merchandise.

 6. Plan out your holiday decorations.
-There’s nothing less jolly than going to retrieve your holiday decorations to find they are water-damaged, faded, or misplaced.
+There’s nothing less jolly than going to retrieve your decorations to find they are water-damaged, faded, or misplaced.
 Know where they are and add to them this year.
 The magic of strings of lights cannot be overstated.
-And don’t forget to place well-worded signs that help intrigue, answer questions, and entice shoppers to look, touch or hold.
+And don’t forget to place well-worded signs that help intrigue, answer questions, offer gift ideas and entice customers to look, touch or hold.

 At the same time, don’t forget your website.
 If you’re still showing summery prints for picnics, there’s no way anyone will think you’re a retailer worth supporting in November.